 The Mega Importance Of Feedback In LGBTQ+ Therapy

 For gay men, and the LGBTQ+ community, this is even more true than the general population.
-As gay men, we face enough issues as it is (because of society and homophobia, not because of being gay).
+As gay men, we face enough issues, including increased risk of mental health struggles, as it is (because of society and homophobia, not because of being gay).
 Just being who we are authentically takes tremendous courage.
 And therapy (as well as therapists) have not always had a great track record of helping gay men and the LGBTQ+ world.
 And unfortunately, this is still the case far too often, even by well meaning therapists.

 When you add in mental health concerns and the potential for feeling “othered’ by society and by therapists you have tried going to in the past, it might make you feel like you want to throw in the towel all together and just not go to therapy.
 And this would be understandable, but very unfortunate, because with the right approach and the right therapist for you, you can truly change your life.
 Imagine that!
 It’s true, and I see people do this all the time in my consulting room.

 This is why working with a gay therapist, who knows and understands what you have been going through and how you feel is so important.
 But in order for us to get to that point, it’s important that we are on the same page as one another.
 This is why feedback in therapy is really important between a client and therapist.
 And any good therapist worth working with, will work hard to make the space easy for you both to give and receive feedback about what is working and what needs to be changed.